Guideline for applications for authorisation of clinical trials of medicinal products in humans

 g.
 Statement of the trial subjects, whose data will be included in the statistical analysis (e.g. all randomised subjects, all subjects receiving medication, all eligible subjects and all subjects who can be evaluated).

-10. Direct access to source data/documents, including the investigator's authorisation to direct access to source data/documents (including patient files) in connection with monitoring, auditing and/or inspection by an scientific ethics committee, the Danish Health and Medicines Authority or by health authorities in other countries.
+10. Direct access to source data/documents, including the investigator's authorisation to direct access to source data/documents (including patient files) in connection with monitoring, auditing and/or inspection by an scientific ethics committee, the Danish Medicines Agency or by health authorities in other countries.

 11. Quality control and quality assurance, including confirmation that ordinary procedures for quality control and assurance are complied with, cf. sections 3 and 4 of the Danish executive order on GCP (Appendix 3) / Confirmation that standard procedures for quality control and quality assurance will be complied with, cf. ICH GCP guidelines (see Glossary sections 1.46 and 1.47).